US-101 Marin-Sonoma Narrows Carpool Lanes Update

 The Freeway Management Executive Lane Committee, comprised of Caltrans, the Metropolitan Transportation Commission (MTC) and California Highway Patrol (CHP) met to finalize the final hours.
 This was after coordination with Transportation Authority of Marin (TAM), Sonoma County Transportation and Climate Authorities (SCTCA) and MTC.
 At this time there are no plans to convert the HOV lanes into express lanes.

-As part of the changes to the HOV lanes, Caltrans plans to turn on ramp meters at three of the busiest northbound ramp locations to improve traffic conditions.
-These meters are located at Gate 6 Road/Bridgeway, East Blithedale Avenue, Tiburon Boulevard, and Tamalpais Drive.
-Caltrans and partners will work toward activation of corridor adaptive ramp metering at the northbound on-ramps from Spencer Avenue to Sir Francis Drake Boulevard in 2026 to further improve conditions on this portion of US-101.
+As part of the changes to the HOV lanes, Caltrans activated on-ramp meters at four of the busiest northbound ramp locations to improve traffic conditions in June, 2025.
+These meters are located at Gate 6 Road/Bridgeway, East Blithedale Avenue, Tiburon Boulevard and Tamalpais Drive.
+Caltrans and partners are working toward activation of corridor adaptive ramp metering at other ramps in Marin and Sonoma counties to help with traffic flow in late 2025/early 2026.

 Ramp meters are effective to reduce total travel delay, provide consistent travel times, provide HOV incentives when warranted, break up platoons of vehicles, making merging safer and reduce emissions.